jhwhenry/cpd/cpd_upgrade_513_531.md

 # 2. Upgrade
-## 2.1 Migrate to Red Hat OpenShift certificate manager
+## 2.1 Migrating to Red Hat OpenShift certificate manager

 The IBM Certificate manager is deprecated.